 Unlike Harvester Core, Harvester GUI limits the number of GenTL Producers to load just one.
 This is just a limitation to not make the GUI complicated.
-In general, the user should know which GenTL Producer should be loaded to control his target device.
+In general, the user should know which GenTL Producer should be loaded to control his target remote device.
 It’s not necessary to load multiple GenTL Producers for this use case.
 However, this is just an idea in an early stage.
 We might support multiple loading on even Harvester GUI in the future.

 Currently, Harvester GUI supports the following pixel formats that are defined by the Pixel Format Naming Convention:

 Mono8, Mono10, Mono12, Mono16, RGB8, RGBa8, BayerRG8, BayerGR8, BayerBG8, BayerGB8, BayerRG16, BayerGR16, BayerBG16, BayerGB16

 Note that Harvester GUI has not yet supported demosaicing.

 In this section, we see some useful windows which Harvester GUI offers you.